Thanks to visit codestin.com

 Backend Best For Hardware Throughput Setup

-Ollama Getting started, CPU/Apple Silicon Any ~15 tok/s kanoa mlops serve ollama
+Ollama macOS, laptops (8GB VRAM), getting started Any (CPU/GPU/Apple Silicon) ~15 tok/s kanoa mlops serve ollama

-GCP L4 No local GPU, team sharing Cloud ~25 tok/s Terraform
+GCP No local GPU, team sharing Cloud (planned, not tested) Est. ~25 tok/s Terraform configs ready

-Perfect for development, VSCode integration, and broader hardware support.
+Perfect for Apple Silicon Macs, development, VSCode integration, and broader hardware support.

 kanoa mlops serve ollama